-First, the WTO TRIMs Agreement prohibits export restrictions, local content requirements (local content requirements for goods), and export/import balance requirements as being "investment measures that have a strong trade-distorting effect".
-In addition, export requirements, domestic sale limit requirements, technology transfer requirements, nationality requirements for managements, local citizen employment requirements, headquarter location requirements, research and development requirements."
+First, the WTO TRIMs Agreement prohibits export restrictions, local content requirements (local content requirements for goods), and export/import balance requirements as being "investment measures that have a strong trade-distorting effect."
+In addition, export requirements, domestic sale limit requirements, technology transfer requirements, nationality requirements for managements, local citizen employment requirements, headquarter location requirements, research and development requirements, and specific region supply requirements are often prohibited in BITs as "performance requirements."
 This concept of prohibiting performance requirements emerged in the discussion of MAI Agreement at the OECD.